An Edible Mosaic™

 • And quite a few recipes also have a little bit of Passover-friendly red wine.

-This easy Charoset recipe that I’m sharing today is made without wine, and it’s my absolute favorite version.
+This recipe is made without wine, and it’s my absolute favorite version.
 It tastes like apple pie filling!

 Why You’ll Love This Recipe

-• No bake.
-This Charoset recipe is as easy to make as it is delicious!
+• No bake (and no-cook!).
+This is as easy to make as it is delicious!
 It’s just a matter of chopping pecans, dried apricots, and fresh apple, and then combining everything.

 • It tastes like apple pie filling.
 With apple, cinnamon, and sweet apricot preserves, it really does taste like pie filling!